Shimoda History Museum 下田開国博物館

 Take the JR Shinkansen Tokaido Line for about one hour to Atami Station, then change to the JR Line bound for Ito Station.
 The final leg on the Izu Kyuko Line reaches Shimoda Station in approximately an hour.

 The museum houses more than 1,000 artifacts, including Perry's personal possessions, early photographs, and woodblock prints

 Located a short distance from Perry Road, with charming shops and cafés

-Housed in a traditional merchant residence, Shimoda History Museum tells the story of the dramatic arrival of Commodore Perry in Japan and the negotiations that followed.
+The outside of the Shimoda History Museum is covered in traditional Namako walls (distinguished by a white grid pattern on black slate).
+The museum itself tells the story of the dramatic arrival of Commodore Perry in Japan and the negotiations that followed.
 This museum is a must-see destination if you are interested in the development of modern Japan.

 A visit to the museum is not complete without also exploring the two temples in the area.
-A few minutes' walk away the museum is Ryosen-ji, where the Treaty of Amity and Commerce was eventually signed two years later and has pleasant grounds in which to walk.
-Gyokusen-ji Temple is where the first American consulate was established and contains a small museum dedicated to Townsend Harris.
+A few minutes' walk from the museum is Ryosenji , where the Treaty of Amity and Commerce was eventually signed two years after Perry's arrival.
+The temple has pleasant grounds in which to walk.
+Gyokusenji Temple is where the first American consulate was established and contains a small museum dedicated to Townsend Harris.
 It is best to take a taxi here.